alecshub/NOAA-data-API/README.md

 First you will need to aquire your own unique token in order to make data calls to the NOAA NCEI API.
 It only takes a minute. https://www.ncdc.noaa.gov/cdo-web/token

-## File process and description
+## How to get up and running

-example_file.py is an example user file.
+1) Install required packages using pip or conda:
+- requests
+- matplotlib

+2) Download all project files from github and save in one folder.

+3) Open the example file (example_file.py) in your IDE.

 **Instructions**:
-1) Enter your unique token as a string at the top of the file.
+1) Enter your unique token as a string at the top of example_file.py.
 2) Uncomment one of the three location options.
 3) Uncomment one of the three output options.